markhowellsmead/helpers/wordpress/Block Editor/store/readme.md

 in the Gutenberg Editor to fetch data from (and send data to) that endpoint.

-The data can then be requested by means of regular functions in the `@wordpress/data` construct; for example through a Higher Order Component.
+The data can then be requested by means of regular functions in the `@wordpress/data` construct; for example through a Higher Order Component or through the use of `useEffect`.

 ## Requirements

-- WordPress 5.6+
-- WordPress Theme built using [Hello Roots](https://github.com/SayHelloGmbH/hello-roots/)
+- WordPress 6.5+

 ## Authors

 - mark@sayhello.ch
-- joel@sayhello.ch